 If you are a creative individual with a passion for Art this two-year course is definitely for you.
 It covers a range of approaches including; drawing, painting, printmaking, printed textiles, illustration, photography and sculpture.
-Our large open studio has all day open access and specialist teachers to guide you, so that you will have all the tools, space and freedom you need to experiment and hone your skills.
+Our facilities have all day open access and specialist teachers to guide you, so that you will have all the tools, space and freedom you need to experiment and hone your skills.

 This course is for creative individuals looking to extend their range of skills across art approaches and provide them with the experiences to take them into employment or further study.